 So, if you want to keep your data in sync across the devices, Opera mobile is a better choice among the two.

 User Interface and Design

 But the home page is packed with news and shortcuts apps.
-Fortunately, you can customize the home page experiencing and disable unnecessary clutter displayed by default.
+Fortunately, you can customize the home page experience and disable unnecessary clutter displayed by default.

 Accessing browser settings is a little easier on Opera mobile than Mini as the latter will take one tap extra.
 Opening the menu, you will see that Mini focuses on data saving while Opera has privacy features on display.

-The not-so-good bit in both the apps are the pre-installed shortcuts to ecommerce, social media, entertainment, and sports sites, which is more of an advert than a convenience feature.
+The not-so-good bit in both the apps is the pre-installed shortcuts to eCommerce, social media, entertainment, and sports sites, which is more of an advert than a convenience feature.